Beiyang government: Revival of the monarchy

-The beginning of the Warlord Era (1916–1920)
+Duan Qirui and the beginning of the Warlord Era (1916–1920)

 Li Yuanhong succeeded Yuan as president on June 7.
 Due to his anti-monarchist stance in Nanjing, Feng Guozhang became vice president.
 Duan Qirui retained his position as premier.
 The original parliament elected in 1913 reconvened on August 1 and restored the provisional constitution.
 There were three factions in parliament now: Sun Yat-sen's Chinese Revolutionary Party, Liang Qichao's Constitution Research Clique, and Tang Hualong's Constitution Discussions Clique.

 The first order of business was the creation of a national army.
 This was problematic as the southerners reacted suspiciously in fear that they may be deprived of their commands to untrustworthy Beiyang generals.
 No progress was made on this issue.

 The second issue was World War I. Premier Duan and Liang Qichao was in favor of entering the war on the Allied side.
 President Li and Sun Yat-sen were opposed.
 Duan managed to strongarm parliament into breaking ties with the German Empire.
 Li fired Duan when his secret loans from Japan were revealed.
 Duan denounced his removal as illegal and set up base in Tianjin.
 Most of the Beiyang generals sided with Duan and demanded the dissolution of parliament.
-In June 1917, General Zhang Xun offered to mediate and went to Peking with his soldiers.
+In June 1917, General Zhang Xun offered to mediate and went to Beijing with his soldiers.
 Backed with German funds and arms, he occupied the capital and forced Li to dissolve parliament.
 On July 1, he shocked the country by restoring Puyi as emperor.

 After escaping to the Japanese legation, Li reappointed Duan Qirui as premier and charged him with protecting the republic.
 Duan led an army that quickly defeated the Manchu Restoration.
 Li resigned as president and was succeeded by Feng Guozhang.
 Duan refused to restore parliament due to his unpleasant experiences with it in the past.
-He argued that his victory over the Manchu Restoration counted as a second Xinhai Revolution and set out to craft a new provisional senate which will draft the election rules for a new parliament.
-This senate cut the number of seats in the future parliament by nearly half.
+He argued that his victory over the Manchu Restoration counted as a second Xinhai Revolution and set out to craft a new provisional senate which would draft the election rules for a new parliament; this senate cut the number of seats in the future parliament by nearly half.